gdoshi2/gaurav_econ/content/project/chicken-and-the-egg-electricity-transmission-and-investment-in-renewable-energy/index.md

 ---
 draft: false
 url_pdf: uploads/Chicken_and_egg.pdf
-title: "Chicken and the Egg: Electricity Transmission and Investment in Renewable Energy"
+title: "Chicken and Egg: Electricity Transmission and Investment in Renewable Energy"
 date: 2024-08-08T15:49:53.090Z
 summary: T﻿his paper provides evidence of the impact of grid expansion on long-term investment in wind energy.
 The resulting benefits include decreased